kopaka1822/ImageViewer/README.md

 * blue(value)
 * alpha(value)

-normalize: normalizes rgb and sets alpha to 1.0

-lenght: takes the length of the rgb vector and puts it into all 4 components
+functions marked with * will only use the rgb components for computation and ignore alpha.

 to extract a single color channel as value.